-Unmanned vehicles with large fuel tanks, particularly larger UAVs, may require sensors to monitor the level and flow rate of the fuel.
-State-of-the-art technologies include ultrasonic fuel flow sensors and capacitive fuel level sensors, both of which use no moving parts and are ideal for the harsh high-vibration conditions found in UAV applications.
+UAV Sensors: Fuel Level & Fuel Flow Unmanned vehicles with large fuel tanks, particularly larger UAVs, may require sensors to monitor the level and flow rate of the fuel.
+State-of-the-art UAV sensor technologies include ultrasonic fuel flow sensors and capacitive fuel level sensors, both of which use no moving parts and are ideal for the harsh high-vibration conditions found in UAV applications.

-Inertial measurement units (IMUs) fuse together information from different sensors such as gyroscopes, accelerometers and magnetometers to provide measurements that can be used to calculate vehicle orientation and velocity.
-This data can also be combined with another source of information such as a GPS to further increase the accuracy of the calculations.
+ROV & UAV Sensors: Inertial Measurement UAV sensors also include Inertial measurement units (IMUs), which fuse together information from different sensors such as gyroscopes, accelerometers and magnetometers to provide measurements that can be used to calculate orientation and velocity of the UAV.
+This data can be combined with another source of information such as a GPS to further increase the accuracy of the calculations.

-Other imaging sensors that may be mounted on unmanned vehicles include thermal imaging for building inspection, search & rescue and security, as well as other electro-optical (EO) sensors that operate in the visible spectrum.
-Hyperspectral precision agriculture sensors measure reflected light to provide data on the health of crops, allowing farmers to optimize application of pesticides and fertilizers and maximise crop yields.
+Other types of sensor for UAVs and unmanned vehicles Other imaging sensors that may be mounted on unmanned vehicles and UAVs include thermal imaging for building inspection, search & rescue and security, as well as other electro-optical (EO) sensors that operate in the visible spectrum.
+Hyperspectral precision agriculture UAV sensors measure reflected light to provide data on the health of crops, allowing farmers to optimize application of pesticides and fertilizers and maximise crop yields.